burakfircasiguzel/Blog-App-Java-Server-Faces-/README.md

 ## Installion
 - Step 1.
 Download or `git clone` this project
 - Step 2.
 Import `db.sql` on your server then you change infos (dbusername,dbpassword, etc.) in `src/java/util/DbFunctions.java`
 - Step 3.
-Import db.sql to server
-- Step 4.
 Run project on IDE or write command `mvn install` Then it will run on server `localhost:8080`

 ## Notes